Erotica (song): Live performances

-"The Erotic Candy Shop", a medley of "Erotica" and "Candy Shop" ―from Hard Candy (2008)― was included on The MDNA Tour of 2012.
+"The Erotic Candy Shop", a medley of "Erotica" and "Candy Shop"―from Hard Candy (2008)―was included on the MDNA Tour of 2012.
 Madonna sang as a male dancer groped her.
 The Jerusalem Post's Niv Elis highlighted the performance, which he felt showcased the singer "at her visual best"; on the contrary, Emrah Güler from the Hürriyet Daily News said it was one number that "could have been left out".
 The performances at the November 19–20 shows in Miami were recorded and released in the MDNA World Tour live album (2013).

+Four 2023–2024's the Celebration Tour, "Erotica" was given a boxing theme.
+The stage had a ring crafted from lasers, while Madonna―who donned a slip dress underneath a boxing robe―cavorted around shirtless dancers wearing glittery gloves.
+The performance ended with the singer masturbating on a red velvet bed, flanked by a dancer dressed in the Jean Paul Gaultier-designed gold corset from 1990's Blond Ambition World Tour.
+From the BBC News, Mark Savage saw the number as "a reminder of her tumultuous relationships", as the backdrop screens depicted Madonna's then-boyfriend, boxing coach Josh Popper.

 Other versions and usage in media

 The Sex book, the single and its music video, have been parodied several times: in the October 1992 edition of Paper, actress Ann Magnuson said she was going to release a Sex book to accompany her album, Neurotica; "Neurotica" was also the name used to spoof the song and its video on the Fox sketch comedy series In Living Color.
-In The Edge, also from Fox, Julie Brown ―who had previously parodied Madonna's 1991 film Truth or Dare― played the singer discussing Sex on a talk show, and did a spoof of the "Erotica" video; when Sandra Bernhard brought her stand-up show Giving Til It Hurts to New York, she did a short spoof of the song, also called "Neurotica," about a woman who obsessively cleans her house.
+In The Edge, also from Fox, Julie Brown―who had previously parodied Madonna's 1991 film Truth or Dare―played the singer discussing Sex on a talk show, and did a spoof of the "Erotica" video; when Sandra Bernhard brought her stand-up show Giving Til It Hurts to New York, she did a short spoof of the song, also called "Neurotica", about a woman who obsessively cleans her house.
 The Village Voice columnist Michael Musto recreated the nude hitchhiking scene from the Sex book and the "Erotica" music video on the streets of Jersey City; the newspaper sold the posters of the photo for $5-profits, which went to New York's Community Research Initiative on AIDS.

 Covers by Pornoland and Razed in Black were included in the 2000 tribute albums Virgin Voices 2000: A Tribute To Madonna, and The Material Girl: A Tribute to Madonna, respectively.
 Of the latter, AllMusic's Al Campbell said it was one of the album's "more attention-grabbing cuts".
 In 2005, a cover by Adam Marano was recorded for Tribute to Madonna (Golden Sound); three years later, "Erotica" was covered by Clueless and The Sunset Lounge.
 "Erotica" was featured in a scene of Madonna's directorial debut Filth and Wisdom (2008).